Monotone Lagrangian Floer theory in smooth divisor complements: II: Introduction

 {\bf Outline of Contents.} In order to make the main ideas of the construction more clear, we devote the first part of the paper to the construction of a Kuranishi chart around a special point in the RGW compactification of moduli spaces of discs.
 This special point, described in Section \ref{subsec:gluing1}, belongs to a stratum of the moduli space which is always obstructed.
 Motivated by this example, we introduce the notion of inconsistent solutions in Section \ref{sub:statement}.
 The stratum of this special example is given by the fiber product of a moduli space of discs and two moduli spaces of spheres.
 In Sections \ref{sub:Fred} and \ref{sub:Obst}, we study the deformation theory of the elements of the moduli space within this stratum.
-A Kuranishi chart for each element of this stratum is constructed in Section \ref{sub:kuraconst}.
+A Kuranishi chart for each element of this stratum is constructed in Section \ref{sub:kuraconst0}.
 The main analytical results required for the construction of the Kuranishi chart is verified in Section \ref{sub:proofmain}.

 In Section \ref{sub:kuraconst}, we explain how the method of the first part of the paper can be used to construct a Kuranishi chart around any point of the RGW moduli space.
 Section \ref{sub:kuracont} is devoted to showing that these Kuranishi charts are compatible with each other using appropriate coordinate changes.
-This completes of the proof of Theorem \ref{Kura-exists}.
-We study compatibility of Kuranishi structures at boundary components and corners in Section \ref{subsub:statecoma}.
-In order to verify the second part of Theorem \ref{Kura-comp}, compatibility of Kuranishi structures with forgetful maps is studied in Section \ref{subsub:compforget}.
-Since the case of strips are only notationally heavier, we focus on the moduli spaces of discs up to this point in the paper.

-In the final section, we turn our attention back to the moduli spaces of strips.
-Using the general theory of Kuranishi structures and the system of Kuranishi structures provided by Theorems \ref{Kura-exists} and \ref{Kura-comp}, we can construct a system of multi-valued perturbations on such moduli spaces.
-These perturbations allow us to make a virtual count of the elements of the moduli spaces of the RGW strips and show that such counts are independent of auxiliary choices.
-Thus they provide the crucial ingredient for the construction of \cite[Section 4]{DF1}.
+This completes the proof of Theorem \ref{Kura-exists}.